-The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of cash and cash equivalents and short-term borrowings.
-The table below summarizes the maturity profile of the Group's financial liabilities.
-The maturity is based on the earliest possible date on which repayment can be called and the payment is based on its undiscounted cash flow, and the stated amounts also include the agreed interest.
+The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of cash and cash equivalents and bank borrowings.
+The table below summarizes the maturity profile of the Group's financial liabilities based on the contractual undiscounted payments and contractual maturity.
+The payment amount includes the contractual interest.